 The following table will assist you in understanding the various costs and expenses that an investor in shares of our common stock will bear directly or indirectly.
-However, we caution you that some of the percentages indicated in the table below are estimates and may vary.
+However, we caution you that some of the percentages indicated in the table below are estimates and may vary from actual results.
 The following table should not be considered a representation of our future expenses.
 Actual expenses may be greater or less than shown.
 Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "you" or "us" or that "we" will pay, stockholders will indirectly bear such fees or expenses as investors in us.

+•

 Stockholder transaction expenses (as a percentage of offering price)

 Sales load %(1)

 Offering expenses %(2)

 Total stockholder expenses %

 Estimated annual expenses (as a percentage of average net assets attributable to common shares)(3)

-Management fees 1.56 % (4)
+Management fees 1.45 % (4)

-Incentive fees 1.19 % (5)
+Incentive fees 1.67 % (5)

-Interest on borrowed funds 1.36 % (6)
+Interest on borrowed funds 0.98 % (6)

-Other expenses 1.25 % (7)
+Other expenses 0.90 %(7)

-Total estimated annual expenses 5 36 %(8)
+Total estimated annual expenses 5.00 %(8)